-During this phase, you are certain of the things that you like and dislike; it’s now all up to you if you will go all into the area that you really want to be or stay with the routines that will deprive you of your career potential, the choice is all up to you.
+During this phase, you are sure of the things that you like and dislike; it’s now all up to you if you will go all in to the area that you really want to be or stay with the routines that will deprive you of your career potential, the choice is all up to you.
 You should choose the right move, and the only way is UP.
-It’s basically asking yourself what you want and where you are going with this path you are currently in.
+It’s basically asking yourself what you want and where you are going with your current path.

 Sometimes we run so fast that we don’t even know where we are heading.
 This is often what’s happening to those people who chase success.
-Always chase excellence, and success will follow.
+Continuously pursue excellence, and success will follow.
 But before you can do it, decide first where you want to be successful.
 Then from there, take the strides to excellence.

 2. Never do it for money